rauf-bhatti/rauf-bhatti/README.md

 - 👋 Hi, I’m @rauf-bhatti!
-- 💻 I'm a MSc Advanced Computer Science candidate at Cardiff University.
+- I've got an MSc in Advanced Computer Science from Cardiff University.
+I am a Software Engineer who loves a good challenge.
-- 👀 I’m interested in learning more about Machine Learning and AI.
+-
 <!---
 rauf-bhatti/rauf-bhatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.